Meritage Portfolio Management Grows Stock Holdings in National HealthCare Co. (NYSEAMERICAN:NHC)

 Meritage Portfolio Management grew its holdings in shares of National HealthCare Co.
 (NYSEAMERICAN:NHC – Get Rating) by 11.3% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 4,549 shares of the company’s stock after buying an additional 461 shares during the quarter.
 Meritage Portfolio Management’s holdings in National HealthCare were worth $319,000 at the end of the most recent quarter.

-Several other hedge funds have also recently made changes to their positions in NHC.
-JPMorgan Chase & Co. boosted its stake in shares of National HealthCare by 42.7% in the fourth quarter.
-JPMorgan Chase & Co. now owns 182,636 shares of the company’s stock valued at $12,408,000 after purchasing an additional 54,685 shares during the period.
-AE Wealth Management LLC purchased a new position in shares of National HealthCare in the fourth quarter valued at $2,446,000.
-CWM LLC purchased a new position in shares of National HealthCare in the fourth quarter valued at $1,576,000.
-VELA Investment Management LLC purchased a new position in shares of National HealthCare in the fourth quarter valued at $1,287,000.
-Finally, Victory Capital Management Inc. boosted its stake in shares of National HealthCare by 14.4% in the fourth quarter.
-Victory Capital Management Inc. now owns 115,240 shares of the company’s stock valued at $7,829,000 after purchasing an additional 14,530 shares during the period.
-Institutional investors and hedge funds own 45.03% of the company’s stock.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+UMB Bank N A MO purchased a new stake in National HealthCare during the fourth quarter worth approximately $27,000.
+Copeland Capital Management LLC boosted its stake in shares of National HealthCare by 45.5% in the fourth quarter.
+Copeland Capital Management LLC now owns 620 shares of the company’s stock valued at $42,000 after purchasing an additional 194 shares during the period.
+Lazard Asset Management LLC boosted its stake in shares of National HealthCare by 428.8% in the fourth quarter.
+Lazard Asset Management LLC now owns 1,010 shares of the company’s stock valued at $68,000 after purchasing an additional 819 shares during the period.
+Stonebridge Capital Advisors LLC boosted its stake in shares of National HealthCare by 96.0% in the fourth quarter.
+Stonebridge Capital Advisors LLC now owns 2,940 shares of the company’s stock valued at $200,000 after purchasing an additional 1,440 shares during the period.
+Finally, GSA Capital Partners LLP boosted its stake in shares of National HealthCare by 7.6% in the fourth quarter.
+GSA Capital Partners LLP now owns 3,142 shares of the company’s stock valued at $213,000 after purchasing an additional 223 shares during the period.
+Institutional investors own 45.03% of the company’s stock.

-Separately, TheStreet raised shares of National HealthCare from a “c+” rating to a “b-” rating in a report on Wednesday, March 23rd.
+Separately, TheStreet upgraded shares of National HealthCare from a “c+” rating to a “b-” rating in a research note on Wednesday, March 23rd.

-National HealthCare (NYSEAMERICAN:NHC – Get Rating) last posted its quarterly earnings results on Friday, May 6th.
-The company reported $0.91 earnings per share (EPS) for the quarter.
-The firm had revenue of $278.98 million for the quarter.
+National HealthCare (NYSEAMERICAN:NHC – Get Rating) last announced its earnings results on Friday, May 6th.
+The company reported $0.91 earnings per share for the quarter.
+The business had revenue of $278.98 million during the quarter.
 National HealthCare had a net margin of 14.31% and a return on equity of 6.76%.

 The business also recently declared a quarterly dividend, which will be paid on Monday, August 1st.
 Investors of record on Thursday, June 30th will be issued a $0.57 dividend.
 The ex-dividend date of this dividend is Wednesday, June 29th.
 This is a boost from National HealthCare’s previous quarterly dividend of $0.55.
 This represents a $2.28 annualized dividend and a yield of 3.27%.
 National HealthCare’s dividend payout ratio is currently 23.38%.